microsoft/pxt-adafruit/docs/lessons/love-meter.md

 # love meter blocks lesson

-Create a love meter with the BBC micro:bit.
+Create a love meter with the @boardname@.

 ## Topic